Working with risks

 Assessing a risk

-2. Click on the risk you want to assess.
+2. Select the risk you want to assess.

-Result Assessments are generated, based on entities linked to the risk.
+Assessments are generated based on objects linked to the risk.
 To learn more, see How are assessments generated?

 How are assessments generated?